microsoft/reactxp/docs/docs/components/textinput.md

 // Gives the control focus.
 For mobile, use setAccessibilityFocus()
 // for setting screen reader focus focus(): void;

+// The preferable way to focus the component.
+When requestFocus() is called,
+// the actual focus() will be deferred, and if requestFocus() has been
+// called for several components, only one of those components will actually
+// get a focus() call.
+By default, last component for which requestFocus() is
+// called will get a focus() call, but you can specify arbitrateFocus property
+// of a parent View and provide the callback to decide which one of that View's
+// descendants should be focused.
+This is useful for the accessibility: when
+// consecutive focus() calls happen one after another, the next one interrupts
+// the screen reader announcement for the previous one and the user gets
+// confused. autoFocus property of focusable components also uses requestFocus(). requestFocus(): void;

 // Gives the control accessibility-only focus
 // E.g. screen reader focus is needed, but popping up of native